wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-capture-image-windows-server.md

 - [Create a custom virtual machine running Windows] []
 - [How to attach a data disk to a virtual machine] []

 > [AZURE.WARNING] This process deletes the original virtual machine after it's captured, and is not intended as a way to back up a virtual machine.
 One possible way to do that is Azure Backup, which is available as a preview in certain regions.
-For details, see [Back up Azure virtual <!-- deleted by customization machines](/documentation/articles/backup-azure-vms) --><!-- keep by customization: begin --> machines](/documentation/articles/backup/backup-azure-vms) <!-- keep by customization: end -->.
+For details, see [Back up Azure virtual machines](/documentation/articles/backup-azure-vms).
 Other solutions are available from certified partners.
 To find out <!-- deleted by customization whatâ€™s --><!-- keep by customization: begin --> what’s <!-- keep by customization: end --> currently available, search the Azure Marketplace.

 ##Capture the virtual machine##